 - Nook Books ($0.99*) – Barnes & Noble’s Nook Books store, can be read on Barnes & Noble Nook devices.
 Downloads automatically to your device.

 - Kindle Store ($0.99*) – Amazon’s Kindle store, can be read on Amazon Kindle devices and Kindle apps on tablet devices.
-If you purchase the paperback version from Amazon, this Kindle edition is free with your paperback purchase in the upcoming Kindle Matchbook service.
+If you purchase the paperback version from Amazon, this Kindle edition is free with your paperback purchase (see the Kindle Matchbook service).
 Downloads automatically to your device.

 - Google Books, Google Play (free) – Google’s e-book bookstores, can be read on a variety of devices, including Android phones and tablets.
 Downloads automatically to your device.

 *Note, this is the minimum we are allowed to charge for these formats.

 We again thank all of the many people who have made Interpreter possible, and the many hours of volunteer work and generous donations which have been given.